 You can change the location of the Booking form and redirect section and the Customer notifications section to be within either the Booking page or the Event type.
-Customize the location by following these steps:

 - In the drop-down menu, click Event type sections.

-- In the popup (Figure 2), you can select where you want the Customer notifications section and the Booking form and redirect section to be managed.
+- In the pop-up (Figure 2), you can select where you want the Customer notifications section and the Booking form and redirect section to be managed.

 - Click Save.

-The option to customize the location means that Booking forms and Customer notifications can either vary by Booking page or by Event type.
+The option to customize the location means that Booking forms and Customer notifications can vary either by Booking page or by Event type.
 This additional flexibility enables better modeling of advanced scheduling scenarios and provides a better scheduling experience for your Customers.

 Booking forms allow you to collect more information from your Customers when they make a booking.
 The information collected will be available from the Activity stream, Calendar events, and in all email communication to you and your Customers.
 Note that the Automatic redirect feature is also located in the Booking form and redirect section.

 Customer notifications are automatic email notifications and SMS notifications sent to your Customers throughout the scheduling process.
 Customer notifications include scheduling confirmation, reminders, and follow-ups.

 Option 1: Managing both sections on Event types